+It is imperative that all digitization passes through a series of quality control analyses at various stages.
 This is an accepted method of verifying that all reproduction is up to standard.
-Bearing in mind limits of time and finances, some form of sampling may be necessary to reduce the costs of this process.
-As per the NARA a minimum 10 images or 10% of images (whichever number is higher) need to undergo quality control (these should be selected randomly from the entire collection).
-Ideally quality assurance (or QA) must be performed on all master images and their derivatives with each step being fully documented.
+Bearing in mind limits on time and finances, some form of sampling may be necessary to reduce the costs of this process, as with the NARA a minimum 10 images or 10% of images (whichever number is higher) need to undergo quality control (these should be selected randomly from the entire collection).
+Ideally Quality Assurance (or QA) must be performed on all master images and their derivatives with each step being fully documented.
 The types of things one should look for are:

 - Size of image

 - Resolution of image

 - File format

 - Image mode (i.e. colour images are in colour, not greyscale)

 - Bit depth

-- Details of highlights and shadows
+- Details in highlights and shadows

 - Tonal values

 - Brightness

 - Contrast

 - Sharpness

 - Interference

 - Orientation

+- Noise

 - Cropped and border areas, missing text, page numbers, etc.

 - Missing lines or pixels

 - Poor quality interpolation with access and thumbnails

 - Text legibility

 The overall return should be checked for file name integrity, completeness of job, and overall meeting of project scope.
-NARA recommend that if more than 1% of images looked at fail the above quality control checks then the job needs to be redone.
+NARA recommend that if more than 1% of images found to fail the above quality control checks then the job needs to be redone.
 Quality control parameters are well defined in the Mission.
-It conducted meeting on setting up of quality control standards, the process initiated by Khuda Bakhsh Oriental Public Library, Patna, Bihar.
-Experts on digitization and imaging technology have come to a conclusion that random checking by Imaging Experts are the best and cheapest solution to keep a check on deliverables by the digitizing agency.
-Mission has adopted the observation and sends imaging experts to digitization sites for quality checking before final delivery.
+It has conducted meeting on setting up of Quality Control Standards, the process initiated by Khuda Bakhsh Oriental Public Library, Patna, Bihar.
+Experts on

+Digitization and Imaging Technology have come to a conclusion that random checking by Imaging Experts is the best and cheapest solution to keep a check on deliverables by the Digitizing Agency.
+Mission has adopted the observation and will send Imaging Experts to Digitization Sites for Quality Checking before final delivery.

-Having accepted the advantages digitization presents for facilitating access, and the disadvantages digitization has in acting as a substitute for standard preservation methods, it is clear from previous projects that it is most cost-effective to digitize at a master level quality to allow for multiple outputs (e.g. print, access images, thumbnails, etc.) that can be used as alternatives for the original document in the long run.
+The NMM has accepted the advantages digitization presents for facilitating access, and the disadvantages digitization has in acting as a substitute for standard preservation methods.
+It is clear from previous projects that it is most cost-effective to digitize at a master level quality to allow for multiple outputs (e.g. print, access images, thumbnails, etc.) that can be used as alternatives for the original document in the long run.